 Yes.
 And the Indians saw a big contrast between dealing with me and with the others.
 There was something I wanted to find.
 As I tell you, their religion is not an abstract religion—far from that.
 They consider it absolutely necessary to go through many pilgrimage experiences, fasts, ceremonies and rituals before they will even participate in a responsible manner

 in a religious ceremony.
 Years and years will go by before they feel that they themselves can take on that kind of responsibility.
 And when they do become a bit knowledgeable, I have noticed that many of them even try to hide that fact.
 There is a radically different approach to religious knowledge there than in our own culture.
 And so, once they began describing more completely the meaning of their work, I thought these people were at least as interesting from a religious point of view as they were from an artistic point of view.

-I was able to understand that better only as I went to the places which were—for them—power spots, as we call them.
+I was able to understand that better only as I went to the places which were, for them, "power spots" as we call them.
 And these power spots actually touched me with a sense of their strong presence.
-I had a sense of being in a spot which was outside of time—outside of historical journalistic time.
-These spots—and they have been visited continually for centuries, probably for millennia by people of the Huichol culture—their power seemed to be… Well, they had constantly attracted so many devotees.
-They’re usually in very striking spots and have a striking atmosphere about them.
+I had a sense of being in a place that was outside of time—outside of historical, journalistic time.
+These spots—and they have been visited continually for centuries, probably for millennia, by people of the Huichol culture—their power seemed to be… well, they had constantly attracted so many devotees.
+They’re usually in very striking places and have a striking atmosphere about them.

 The yarn painters—the ones you had made friends with who were re-entering their culture?

 The yarn painters.
 Yes.
 And they were having experiences which were sympathetic to the ones I was having, and simultaneous.
 So it was relatively easy for them to speak to me about the meaning of their work, and also to give their work more meaning than it would have had were it simply sold to an unknown person, through an intermediary who considered them as "little Huichol."

 as people who were not quite the same as Mexicans, inferior.
 "Huicholitos"